PlumCantaloupe/circlesxr/README.md

 <br>

 We can always learn more, and can always do things better.
-This framework is open-source under the MIT license in the hopes that it can be co-designed and extended by others looking for a similar VR learning tool.
-To do so please make a new [fork](https://github.com/PlumCantaloupe/circlesxr/network/members), or if already a collaborator, a new [branch](https://github.com/PlumCantaloupe/circlesxr/branches), add your changes into that new fork/branch and submit a [PR (pull request)](https://github.com/PlumCantaloupe/circlesxr/pulls).
+This framework is open-source under the MIT license in the hopes that it can be co-designed and extended by others looking for similar VR learning tools.
+To contribute, please make a new [fork](https://github.com/PlumCantaloupe/circlesxr/network/members), or if already a collaborator, a new [branch](https://github.com/PlumCantaloupe/circlesxr/branches), add your changes into that new fork/branch and submit a [PR (pull request)](https://github.com/PlumCantaloupe/circlesxr/pulls).
 We can then review the changes and merge them into to this main branch for us all to use when ready.

 Also, of course, if you have any formal or informal bugs, feedback, or suggestions please submit an [issue](https://github.com/PlumCantaloupe/circlesxr/issues).

-:pray: :pray: :pray:
+:pray: grazie mille! :pray:

 ----------------